biya-coin/biyaliquid-docs/.gitbook/developers-native/transactions/README.md

 _Pre-requisite reading:_ [Cosmos SDK Transactions](https://docs.cosmos.network/main/learn/advanced/transactions)

-State changes on Injective can be done through transactions.
-Users create transactions, sign them and broadcast them to Injective.
+State changes on Biyaliquid can be done through transactions.
+Users create transactions, sign them and broadcast them to Biyaliquid.

 When broadcasted and only after every validation is successfully passed (these validations include signature validation, parameters validations, etc) the transaction is included within a block which is approved by the network through a consensus process.